You are cordially invited to take part in the 17th English Short Story Writing Competition. The Regulations, Prizes and Procedures are as follows:

 * Excluding students from the School of Continuing Education and College of International Education)

-Titles & Word Limit: Students must use ONE of the titles/story prompts provided and keep to a maximum of 2000 words.
+Titles & Word Limit: Students must use ONE of the titles/story prompts provided and keep to a maximum of 7500 characters, including spaces.

 NOTE: The word limit does NOT include the provided prompt.

-Selection Procedure: Winners are selected by a panel of judges from HKBU and professional international writers.
+Selection Procedure: Winners are selected by a panel of judges from HKBU and an external expert judge.

 1. Demonstration of creativity and originality, expression of emotions, and development of characters and plot;

 2. Accuracy and variety of language, proper and effective use of vocabulary and dialogue.

 Please be reminded that all works submitted will be subject to a plagiarism check.
 Contestants who submit plagiarised works will be disqualified from the contest.